 Regular meetings continue to be held with port stakeholders and other organisations such as; The Town Council, East and West Looe Town Trusts, The Local Fishermans Protection Association and Local Boat Owners.

 Support of local events

-Although the Commissioners, due to their constitution, are unable to offer financial support to the majority of local events, they continue to offer non financial support to events such as the International Sailing Championships, Looe Music Festival, Festival by the Sea, Lugger Regatta, Raft Race, Carnival, Christmas/new Year celebrations, May Fayre and a number of other fund raising events.
+Although the Commissioners, due to their constitution, are unable to offer financial support to the majority of local events, they continue to offer non financial support to events such as the International Sailing Championships, Looe Music Festival, Festival by the Sea, Lugger Regatta, Raft Race, Carnival, Christmas/New Year celebrations, May Fayre and a number of other fundraising events.

 This year, the staff worked with the local Lions club and Town Council to enhance the two main Christmas events in Looe; The Christmas lights switch on and Santa’s arrival.
 Both events were very successful and undoubtedly brought additional people in to the town.

-The Board also agreed to make an investment in the region of £15,000 during the year for Christmas Lights for Harbour Land/Properties, having not made expenditure of this nature for 15 years.
+The Board also agreed to make an investment in the region of £15,000 during the year for Christmas Lights for Harbour Land/Properties, having not made an expenditure of this nature for 15 years.
 It was agreed that the effect was ‘spectacular’ and a great boost to the town.

 Annual Charge Review

 Car park -The usage of the various tariffs in the East Looe Quay Car Park was considered at the annual review.
-The only changes being to increase the 4hr charge from £3.50 to £4 and remove the 12 hour charge.
+The only changes being to increase the 4hr charge from £3.50 to £4 and remove the 12-hour charge.
 It was also agreed to bring the summer evening parking concession in line with the winter period (a starting time of 6pm rather than 8pm)